mli/new-docs/python/guide/module/gluon/init.md

 parameters when calling the `initialize` function.
 This can occur in two cases:

 * We've already seen some data and we just want to reset the parameters.
-* We specificed all input and output dimensions of the network when defining it.
+* We specified all input and output dimensions of the network or layer when defining it.

 The first case works just fine, as illustrated below.